dominiksalvet/asus-fan-control/.github/ISSUE_TEMPLATE/add-new-device.md

 * `sudo FALLBACK_ADDRS='<addrs>' FALLBACK_TEMPS='<temps>' asus-fan-control model-info`

 **It does not work**
 If neither configuration was working for your device, community involvement is required.
 Please provide some information so the community can build on something.
+Why does asus-fan-control not work?
+What have you tried?

 **Additional context**
 Add any additional context.